 The project aims were to:

-Henrietta Ross, an accomplished writer by design as well as an avid reader (which Henrietta describes as having literally saved her life), shared her own unique story having introduced the week with some specific data around bipolar affective disorder. (see: Living with… Bipolar Affective Disorder – Day 1)
+H, an accomplished writer by design as well as an avid reader (which she describes as having literally saved her life), shared her own unique story having introduced the week with some specific data around bipolar affective disorder. (see: Living with… Bipolar Affective Disorder – Day 1)

 Tabitha Clark shares the multiple emotional traumas she and her family have endured.
 Tabitha tells us she is diagnosed with bipolar II and explains some of the characteristics of this diagnosis, along with her other associated challenges. (see: Living with… Bipolar Affective Disorder – Day 2)